 |Name||Swim||Bike||Run||Also Known As|

 |Olympic||0.93 mi||24.8 mi||6.2 mi||Standard, M|

 IRONMAN TRIATHLON DISTANCES

-The distance of an Ironman triathlon is 2.4 mi swim, 112 mi bike, and 26.2 mi run.
+The distances of an Ironman triathlon are 2.4 mi swim, 112 mi bike, and 26.2 mi run.
 A triathlete with a few years of training can expect to finish an event of this distance in 13-15 hours on a flat course.

 It is important to know that Ironman is a triathlon brand and a lot of triathletes associate the long distance triathlons with the name Ironman.
 However there are plenty of other brands (like Challenge family) who are also providing this format.

 The two most famous races with this format are: